JasonLocklin/Dissertation/VWM/Discussion.md

 ### Covert Orienting
-[COVAT] Conclusions about the covert orienting data is more limited, as only 5 of the 8 patients were able to perform the task, and only 2 of them performed well outside the healthy range.
+[COVAT] Conclusions about the covert orienting data is more limited, as only five of the eight patients were able to perform the task, and only two of them performed well outside the healthy range --- although it is reasonable to suggest that the three patients who failed to detect any left sided targets also performed well outside the normal range.
-The 3 patients unable to complete the task exhibited the strongest symptoms of neglect on the clinical measures, so as a result, the analysis is based on only the subset of moderately neglecting patients.
+The three patients unable to complete the covert orienting task also exhibited the strongest symptoms of neglect on the clinical measures.
+As a result, the analysis is based on only the subset of moderately neglecting patients.
-Nevertheless, as a group, those patients able to complete the task did poorer than the healthy controls, so it is unlikely that those two extreme cases are artifacts of chance.
-Moreover, the non-parametric comparison is un-affected by the large magnitude of deficit in those two cases, as it's based on rank-order, lending more support to the notion that the groups as a whole are, in fact, different.
+Nevertheless, as a group, those patients able to complete the task did perform more poorly than the healthy controls, so it is unlikely that those two extreme cases are artifacts of chance.
+Moreover, the non-parametric comparison is un-affected by the large magnitude of deficit in those two cases, as it is based on rank-order, lending more support to the notion that the groups as a whole are, in fact, different.

-Nevertheless, Others have typically found clearer alignment between clinical results and orienting performance [@Posner1984;
+Nevertheless, others have typically found clearer alignment between clinical results and orienting performance [@Posner1984;
-@Morrow1988; @Losier2001], so it's likely that experimental constraints limited sensitivity.
-For example, the two short stimulus onset timings were chosen prevent the need for eye movement monitoring (i.e., at 150ms SOA, targets appear before eye movement could be initiated), but this may have limited cue effect size sensitivity by reducing the opportunity for complete attentional orienting.
-Also, patients were asked to perform only 100 trials to avoid undue fatigue, but this may have limited the power of the experiment, as other research has utilized considerably more [e.g., @Posner1984; @Morrow1988; @Danckert1997].
+@Morrow1988; @Losier2001], so it is likely that experimental constraints limited sensitivity.
+For example, the two short stimulus onset timings were chosen to prevent the need for eye movement monitoring (i.e., at 150ms SOA, targets appear before eye movements can be initiated), but this may have limited cue effect size sensitivity by reducing the opportunity for complete attentional orienting.
+Also, patients were asked to perform only 100 trials to avoid undue fatigue, but this may have limited the power of the experiment, as other research has utilized considerably more trials [e.g., @Posner1984; @Morrow1988; @Danckert1997].

-In contrast, it's also well established that the paper and pencil clinical tests have limited sensitivity and, by their nature, are not likely capable of capturing the complete spectrum and heterogeneity of deficits across patients [@Danckert2006].
+In contrast, it is also well established that the paper and pencil clinical tests of neglect have limited sensitivity and, by their nature, are not capable of capturing the complete spectrum and heterogeneity of deficits across patients [@Danckert2006].
-Participant 171, for example, had demonstrated neglect in a clinical setting previously, but at time of testing, no longer showed symptoms on the clinical tests.
+Participant 171, for example, had demonstrated neglect in a clinical setting previously, but at the time of testing, no longer showed symptoms on the clinical tests.
 Despite this, considering the large leftward re-orienting deficit demonstrated on the covert orienting task, it would be premature to claim complete recovery.
-It's more likely that this is case where the three clinical tests used here are poorly matched with remaining deficits; an extreme example of a general reality that paper and pencil tasks alone will present an incomplete picture, and as a result, will not always agree
+It is more likely that this is a case where the three clinical tests used here are poorly matched with remaining deficits; an extreme example of a general reality that paper and pencil tasks alone will present an incomplete picture, and as a result, will not always agree